 All corporate authority resides with the Board as fiduciaries of the Company's shareholders, except for those matters reserved to the shareholders.
-The Board has retained oversight authority - defining and overseeing the implementation of and compliance with standards of accountability and monitoring the effectiveness of management policies and decisions in an effort to ensure that the Company is managed in such a way to achieve its objectives and deliver value to its stakeholders.
+The Board has retained oversight authority - defining and overseeing the implementation of and compliance with standards of accountability and monitoring the effectiveness of management policies and decisions in an effort to ensure that the Company is managed in such a way to achieve its objectives.
 The board delegates its authority to management for managing the everyday affairs of the company.
 The board requires that senior management review major actions and initiatives with the board prior to implementation.
 Management, not the Board, is responsible for managing the Company.